Nullu: Mitigating Object Hallucinations in Large Vision-Language Models via HalluSpace Projection: Method

-\paragraph{Interpreting HalluSpace.} From the results in Figure~\ref{fig:debias} (b), \ding{172}, and the complete results in Supplementary materials, we see that the decoded words from HalluSpace are with high frequency when with the distorted visual inputs, indicating that HalluSpace $\mV$ contains the similar abstract latent information as LLM's prior does.
-Moreover, by visual contrastive decoding, we see that these LLM's ``preferred'' words are reduced, corresponding to the results of \nameshort{}.
-Therefore, we further indicate that \nameshort{} projects the features to the null space of the HalluSpace $\mV$, achieving a similar function of reducing LLM prior in LVLMs.
-By editing the LVLMs with \nameshort, the lower CHAIR$_S$ (the metric to evaluate hallucination, the lower, the better) indicates that OH is effectively mitigated by \nameshort{}.
+\paragraph{Interpreting HalluSpaces.} From the results of \ding{173} in Figure~\ref{fig:debias} (b) and the results in Table 1 in Supplementary materials, we see that the decoded words from HalluSpace overlap with the high frequent words when with the distorted visual inputs (\ding{173}), indicating that HalluSpace $\mV$ might contain similar latent information as LLM's prior.
+Moreover, by visual contrastive decoding, we see that these LLM's ``preferred'' words are reduced (see \ding{175}), which has a similar trend to \nameshort{} (\ding{172}).
+Therefore, we indicate that \nameshort{} projects the features to the null space of the HalluSpace $\mV$, achieving a similar function of reducing LLM prior in LVLMs.
+By editing the LVLMs with \nameshort{}, the lower CHAIR$_S$ (the metric to evaluate hallucination, the lower, the better) indicates that OH is effectively mitigated by \nameshort{}.
 Therefore, we can consider \nameshort{} as a new way that achieves debiasing from the model parameter aspect.